Statue of Liberty Crown Visit

 They cost 25 cents to use and only accept coins but there are some change machines nearby for $5 and $1 notes.
 So remember to carry some cash in your wallet!

-It is not possible to take a lift to the top so you must be in good physical condition to make this visit and children must be at least 1'21 metres tall or they will not be able to climb the Crown.
+It is not possible to take a lift to the top so you must be in good physical condition to do this tour and children must be at least 1'21 metres tall or they will not be able to climb the Crown.
 If you have asthma or heart problems or are afraid of heights or enclosed spaces, please consider whether it is suitable for you.
 However, everything is designed to make the visit as comfortable as possible for visitors.

 There are a lot of steps along the way, but the ascent is not tedious but exciting as you will have the chance to see inside the structure designed by Alexandre Gustave Eiffel (author of the Eiffel Tower) and in just 15 minutes, without even realising it, you will be inside the Crown, fulfilling the dream of many visitors who come to New York.